Ambrisentan

 • an ultrasound scan of your heart (echocardiogram)

-• a right heart catheter – this is a test to measure the blood pressures in your heart and lungs.
-It involves inserting a tube into your heart from an artery in your neck or groin.
+• a right heart catheter – this is a test to measure the blood pressure in your heart and lungs.
+It involves inserting a tube into your heart from an artery in your neck, armor groin.

 • a six minute walk test (6MWT) to measure how far you can walk in six minutes.